The Sparkling Macedon Story

 In order to make great sparkling wine you must start with very cool climate grapes.
 This is none more so the case when making a style of sparkling wine that requires a long period of time to produce.
 The more acid the grapes have in the beginning, the longer the wine will be vibrant in the bottle.

-As we mentioned above, the Macedon Ranges is the coldest grape growing region in mainland Australia, arguably the whole of Australia.
+As we mentioned above, the Macedon Ranges is the coldest grape -growing region in mainland Australia, arguably the whole of Australia.
 Our particular site has an unobstructed line to Antarctica - we possibly have one of the top dozen coldest vineyards in the country.

 To make great sparkling wine, you need to plant the right grape varieties.
-Back in 1983, John and Ann decided to look to Champagne for their variety choices.
+Back in 1983, John Ellis OAM and Ann decided to look to Champagne for their variety choices.
 They planted two popular clones of Pinot Noir (D5V12 and MV6), four clones of Chardonnay from the Mumm Champagne House collection (they were being trialled at the time and we believe we are the only ones in Australia to have them), and a Swiss clone of Pinot Noir called Mariafeldt, which closely resembles that of Pinot Meunier.

 Grapes Grapes